 Choose a model equipped with a special mast and a 41-inch load center capacity rating.
-This option is perfect for air cargo handlers or any company that moves and stores things like air freight containers.
+This option is perfect for air cargo handlers or any company that moves and stores air freight containers.

 Or choose an extra-wide chassis with long load capability.
 This feature is great for companies like construction equipment manufacturers who store large machine parts and tool and die on various cargo carriers.